New Business Venture Competition

 Each team or individual contestant will make a 20-minute presentation to the judges, using props or electronic media as necessary.
 The judges will then have 10 minutes to pose questions to the contestants.
 Contestants will receive feedback from the judges on their proposals at a separate session.

-The prize for the best trade fair presentation is $500.
+Cash prize for first place winner in the best trade fair presentation.

-The prize for the best elevator pitch is $500.
+Cash prize for first place winner in the best elevator pitch.

-The deadlines for the 2012-13 New Venture Business Competition are as follows –
+The deadlines for the 2015-2016 New Venture Business Competition are as follows:

 Sixty second "elevator pitch" presentation.